7 Best Plant-Based Meat Alternatives for People With Food Allergies

 Choosing allergy-friendly plant-based proteins

 With limited meat availability and concerns related to health and the environment due to Covid-19, more consumers are embracing plant-based protein sources.
 If you’re trying to cut back on meat, and you have a food allergy, you need to steer clear of common allergens, such as milk, fish, shellfish, tree nuts, eggs, fish, wheat, and soy.
-(Learn more about the challenge of living with a food allergy.)

 According to a 2019 survey from the International Food Information Council, one in six consumers report having a food allergy in the household, with 34 percent stating that the allergy is either very severe or extremely severe.
 Allergies may be an issue for those going meatless as faux meat products are commonly made with soy, wheat, and nuts.
 Fortunately, there are also plenty of allergen-free options, and they’re healthful for everyone.
 In other words, even if you can safely consume allergens, there are options you can add to your eating routine as a smart way to expand your nutrient intake and variety.